Drug products: Cabaser®, Cabergoline 2care4, Cabergoline Hexal, Cabergoline Sandoz, Cabergoline Teva, Dostinex, Dostinex®

 ATC code: G02CB03, N04BC06

-A clinical trial studying sex differences in presentation and response to cabergoline therapy in patients with newly diagnosed hyperprolactinemia, found that successful response to carbergoline treatment for 6 months was similar in women and men.
+Sex differences in the response to cabergoline in treatment of hyperprolactinemiahas been analyzed.
+In patients with newly diagnosed hyperprolactinemia (74 men, 145 women; aged 15-72 years), successful response to cabergoline treatment for 6 months was similar in women and men.
 Prolactin levels normalized more frequently in micro- than in macroadenoma patients (86% vs. 64%), without a sex difference (70% vs. 69%, p=0.9).
 The sizes of macro- and microprolactinomas were reduced by 38 ±29% to 52 ±24%, and there was no difference in the amount of tumor shrinkage between men and women .
-In another clinical study of carbergoline treatment in patients with hyperprolactinemia, men had less likelihood of achieving normal prolactin levels than women (75% vs. 90%).
-However, considered that the large majority of men had a macroprolactinoma (86% vs. 38% for women), which correlates with higher prolactin levels, sex had no independent influence on success rates.
+Similarly, another study reports no sex difference in percentage reduction in tumour dimension .
+In another clinical study of cabergoline treatment in patients with hyperprolactinemia, men had less likelihood of achieving normal prolactin levels than women (75% vs. 90%).
+However, considering that the large majority of men had a macroprolactinoma (86% vs. 38% for women), which correlates with higher prolactin levels, patient’s sex had no independent influence on success rates.
 When only microprolactinomas were considered, the outcome was similar in men and women (92% vs. 93%) .

-Another clinical trial found no significant differences in prevalence of tricuspid regurgitation at any valve between hyperprolatinaemic men and women receiving carbergoline .
+A retrospective case-record study (48 men, 52 women) found no significant differences in prevalence of tricuspid regurgitation at any valve between hyperprolatinaemic men and women receiving cabergoline .

 Regarding teratogenic aspects, please consult Janusmed Drugs and Birth Defects (in Swedish, Janusmed fosterpåverkan).

 Reviewed by: Mia von Euler, Carl-Olav Stiller, Diana Rydberg